Season 1, Episode 44

 Lorne Brown:

-And so that’s really refreshing that you have that thinking process because in training, ’cause you’re trained in both styles.
-Like you have the obviously depth of trained, you know, MD OB G Y N R E I. So you got years and years of study and then you have your homeopathy.
+And so that’s really refreshing that you have that thinking process because in training, because you’re trained in both styles.
+Like you have the obvious depth of training, you know, MD, OBGYN, REI.
+So you have years and years of study and then you have your homeopathy.
 But it’s kind of refreshing for me and I’m sure the people, the patients that see you, to know that you have that perspective, that there’s probably not one size fits all and you’re looking at all the different approaches that are available that you can offer.
 And why I think we see referrals from you is that integration seems to be something that’s important to you that you value.

 Shaun Tregoning: